 Apple VR headset price

-Mark Gurman (a writer with a good track record for getting early access to information around Apple's upcoming product releases) has claimed that Apple's VR headset will be pricey – all thanks to its premium-level specs.
+Bllomberg's Mark Gurman (a writer with a solid track record when it come to Apple leaks) has claimed that Apple's VR headset will be pricey – all thanks to its premium-level specs.

 Apple VR headset features and design